Mary Robinson's Keynote Address

 The growth of the Loyola’s Urban Agriculture Program

 “There was a lot of opportunity coming to something new, and building a program from the ground up.”
-Since IES opened in 2013, Erickson has overseen the Urban Agriculture Program as it has more than doubled the growing space of Winthrop Garden, expanded the Mertz and Quinlan rooftop gardens, established two bee colonies and implemented an Aquaponics systems for growing produce.
+Since IES opened in 2013 (changed to SES in 2020), Erickson has overseen the Urban Agriculture Program as it has more than doubled the growing space of Winthrop Garden, expanded the Mertz and Quinlan rooftop gardens, established two bee colonies and implemented an Aquaponics systems for growing produce.
 Many of these projects have been accomplished with the help of students.
 In 2014, there were 400 Urban Agriculture Program volunteers, which meant Erickson and his team of interns organized a number of weekend and evening volunteer activities.

 Erickson’s favorite part about his job is working with students.
 “My philosophy is to always engage the individual, find what interests them and connect that to what we are doing.
 They make me better at my job, and they make it fun to be at work.”